softwaresecured/mitmws-updates/README.md

-# WsProxy Updates
+# MITMWS Updates
-This repository is a collection of updates for Wsproxy's payloads and detection rules.
-Supplemental scripts are provided for upgrade scripts, event scripts, variables and http handlers but they're currently not automatically installed.
+This repository is a collection of updates for mitm-ws's payloads and detection rules.
+Supplemental scripts are provided for upgrade scripts, event scripts, variables and HTTP handlers but they're currently not automatically installed.

 # Update types
 - DAST rules ( passive / active )